rust-lang/cargo/src/doc/src/commands/cargo-pkgid.md

 A package specifier consists of a name, version, and source URL.
 You are allowed to use partial specifiers to succinctly match a specific package as long as it matches only one package.
-The format of a _spec_ can be one of the
+This specifier is also used by other parts in Cargo, such as [cargo-metadata(1)](cargo-metadata.html) and [JSON messages] emitted by Cargo.

-following:
+The format of a _spec_ can be one of the following:

 SPEC Structure             | Example SPEC
 ---------------------------|--------------